giuppep/rstr-client/README.md

 print(blob.metadata)
 # BlobMetadata('file.txt', 'text/plain', 20 bytes)

+# You can access the binary content of the blob with:
+# content = blob.content

-# The blob can be permanently deleted from the blob store with
+# The blob can be permanently deleted from the blob store with:
+with Rstr(url=url, token=token) as rstr:
     rstr.delete(ref)
 ```

 ## License